Djeeberjr/fw-anwesenheit/README.md

 # Config

+Flags:

+`--error` or `-e`: Enters error state.
+The LED turns red and the hotspot is activated.
+This state gets called from systemd if the service is in a failure state.

 Environment variables:

 - `PM3_BIN`: Path to the pm3 binary.
 Seach in path if not set.
 Can also be set to the `pm3_mock.sh` for testing.